matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 As a result the fallbacks provide value to only a subset of the Matrix ecosystem.

-### Fallback increase integration work with new features
+### Fallbacks increase integration work with new features

 - [Edits explicitly mention](https://github.com/matrix-org/matrix-doc/pull/2676)
     that a reply fallback should not be sent in the `m.new_content`.
 This causes